rocfd/brewpitopes/README.md

 2. When copying the tabular results from ABCpred into a text file make sure to remove all lines with no sequence information (see example).
 Otherwise, the script "epixtractor_linear_abcpred.R" will not be able to read the file and will prompt the following error: "Error in scan(file = file, what = what, sep = sep, quote = quote, dec = dec, : line XXX did not have 5 elements ".
 ![ABCpred results processing](/abcpred_processing.png?raw=true "ABCpred processing")
 3. When copying the tabular results from ABCpred into a text file make sure to put a tab at the end of the last line and follow it by a blank line.
+4. You can use spreadsheet editors like Microsoft Excel or Libre Office.